Why Too Many Browser Tabs Slow You Down (And What to Do About It)

 - Audit your tabs.
 Right now, how many of your open tabs have you looked at in the last hour?
 Close the rest or move them to a group.

 - Use tab groups.
-Chrome has built-in tab groups.
-Use them to separate contexts — one group for work, one for research, one for personal.
+Chrome has built-in tab groups — if you haven't used them yet, our complete guide to Chrome tab groups walks through every shortcut and quirk.
+Use them to separate contexts: one group for work, one for research, one for personal.

 - Unload what you're not using.
 Extensions like Uncluttr can automatically suspend inactive tabs, freeing memory without losing your place.